axibase/atsd-use-cases/how-to/kafka/brokers-monitoring/README.md

 Log in to Axibase Collector instance at `https://atsd_hostname:9443` using `axibase` username and `axibase` password.

 Click `Jobs` and set job type `JMX`.
-Make sure that `kafka-jmx` job is presented on the page and enabled.
+Make sure that `kafka-jmx` job is visible on the page and enabled.

 ![](images/check-kafka-job.png)